filipkrw/react-dnd-list/README.md

 That's it, you now have a functional drag and drop list!

-# Customization
+# Mini Docs
 ### Item component
-You have access to few more props inside your item component:
+You have access to a few more props inside your item component:

 Name | Types | Description
 --- | --- | ---